Business at the Speed of Now

 What does Intelligence mean?

-This type of real-time streaming analytics works with data flows, feeding decisions and analytics models and tasks that include correlations, aggregations, filtering, and sampling which provide a line of sight into many aspects of business operations and customer activity.
 This can enable timely decision-making and enable intervention in a proactive, or at least highly responsive, way in emerging scenarios.
 A typical goal is to allow up-to-date information and keep the state of data updated for users and automation.

 That said, it is now possible to use even more complex AI and machine learning models that can run in real-time or near-real-time.
 From live video processing to real-time prediction using machine learning techniques suited to the task (like gradient boosted trees) we can create and train the mathematical models in ways that reduce them to abstract vectors.
 The importance of a speedy decision (such as using computer vision to identify a bad guy at the airport) will then drive decisions around the business case of how much computing power (and cost) can be thrown at executing a real-time performant solution.
 This approach then, effectively, creates the possibility for analytics as a service with real-time responsive intelligence.